sripadma-git/To-Do-List/README.md

 To-Do List 📝

 To-Do List 📝
-A simple and interactive To-Do List application built using HTML, CSS, and JavaScript.
-This lightweight app helps users efficiently manage their tasks with an intuitive and responsive design.
+A simple and efficient To-Do List application that helps users manage their tasks effectively.
+The app allows users to add, edit, mark as complete, and delete tasks.
+Built with a user-friendly interface, it ensures seamless task management.
 ✨ Features